 Toggle on All Websites and, voila, Safari will now display any applicable pages in Reader mode where possible.
 This is basically like an automatic ad blocker, at the expense of some page functionality and styling.

 If you enjoyed this tutorial, we have many more iPhone-themed guides to help you better use your tech, including how to clear RAM on iPhone, how to delete multiple contacts on iPhone and how to transfer data from iPhone to iPhone.
 And if you're finding iOS 16's wallpapers system confusing, don't worry: we can show you how to delete wallpapers on iPhone.
+Want to learn a couple of neat iPhone camera hacks?
+We can show you how to enable lens correction on iPhone, for more-natural-looking images and how to enable View Outside the Frame on iPhone, to mimic a DSLR's optical viewfinder.
+If you're a gamer, learn how to connect classic-style controllers to your iPhone.

 Next: learn how to play games in iOS Messages.